An In-Depth Look at TOI-3884b: a Super-Neptune Transiting a M4 Dwarf with Persistent Star Spot Crossings: Starspot Analysis

 TOI-3884 shows a prominent star spot crossing feature in every high cadence transit between December 2021 and June 2022, and a single point flux increase in-transit in the long-cadence \textit{TESS} light curve from Spring 2020.
 While spot occultations are often detected in multiple, different transits of the same star, TOI-3884 is unique in that the feature persists at the same orbital phase in the first half of the transit for at least two years.
 The similarity of the amplitude, duration, and shape of the features combined with its persistence suggests that we are observing the same long-lived spot in all the light curves.

 There is a very limited parameter space of stellar rotation and stellar inclination that would result in the same spot being detected at the same orbital phase over the 6-month duration of the observations, given the well-defined orbital period of the planet.
 If the star is spinning upright (i.e. the stellar inclination is 0$^{\circ}$), the persistent spot could only occur if the star was rotating so slowly that the spot appeared fixed in place (which is incredibly unlikely over two years of monitoring), or if the orbital period of the planet was an exact integer multiple of the star's rotation period so that each time the planet transited, a spot feature was back in the same location relative to the observer.
 The only other scenario which would result in the fixed phase of the star spot feature is one in which the star is tilted away from the line of sight and the large persistent spot is fixed at or near the pole so that it doesn't move relative to the observer even as the star rotates.
 Based on the measured \vsini, we rule-out the slow rotating scenario.
 However, we explore the other two possibilities: i) a non-tilted star with synchronous rotation and ii) a tilted star system with a non-zero obliquity.
+For both possible scenarios, we keep the transit parameters fixed to the ones found in Section \ref{sec:planetsec}.